Check Point and Firebox BOVPN Integration Guide

 Test the Integration

-- From Fireware Web UI, select System Status > VPN Statistics.
+- Select System Status > VPN Statistics.

 - Select the Branch Office VPN tab.
-Data shows the VPN is established.